-Impact from outside forces, decisions, and other people will always mold certain outcomes.
+Outside forces, decisions, and other people will always impact things and create certain outcomes.

 And I’m not going to say that you can’t let yourself feel that way.
 For a minute.
 Cry, throw things, scream, whatever.
 Have your moment.